Esri/arcgis-runtime-samples-android/README.md

 # Overview
 ArcGIS Runtime SDK for Android v100.2.0 samples.
-The `master` branch of this repository contains sample app modules for the latest available version of the [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
+This branch, **develop**, is not guarenteed to build against a release version of the ArcGIS Android SDK.
+The **master** branch contains sample app modules for the latest available version of the [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
 Samples released under older versions can be found through the [git tags](https://github.com/Esri/arcgis-runtime-samples-android/tags).
 Please read our [wiki](https://github.com/Esri/arcgis-runtime-samples-android/wiki) for help with working with this repository.

 # Prerequisites
 * The samples are building with `compileSdkVersion 26` which requires [JDK 7 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index.html)